How to Pay for a Private-Party Car

 4. Slow

-Buying an automobile with cash upfront is a great idea, as you won't be paying all the interest associated with a car loan.
 Physical cash can be a bit sketchy, though, especially where large sums are involved.
-If you're a cash buyer, meetups with strangers can feel unsafe when thousands of dollars are involved.
-And how do you verify the legitimacy of the bills?
+If you're a cash buyer, meetups with strangers can feel unsafe when you’re toting fat stacks of bills.

 Trust: do you really know the person you're dealing with?
 How do you know they’re not going to take your cash and run?